Using pre-commitments (Ex-ante Pledges) to reduce unethical behavior and improve regulatory efficiency

 When people are faced with a large amount of choices, they sometimes experience “choice overload” that leads to indecision, lower choice satisfaction, and sub-optimal choice.
 This project examines whether, and to what degree, are children susceptible to this effect and explores the developmental roots of this phenomena.

 (By Ph.D.
-Student Nurit Hod and Prof. Shai Danziger from Tel-Aviv University)
+Student Nurit Hod, with Prof. Shai Danziger from Tel-Aviv University)

 Unethical consumption is a prevalent everyday phenomenon, with high financial costs to firms and society at large.
-This project examines whether the opportunity to cheat impact consumers’ satisfaction and recommendations, and whether self-justification can reduce ethical dissonance and thus moderate differences between the behaviors of consumers who cheat vs. those who consume ethically
+This project examines whether the opportunity to cheat impact consumers’ satisfaction and recommendations, and whether self-justification can reduce ethical dissonance and thus moderate differences between the behaviors of consumers who cheat vs. those who consume ethically.
+Working Paper

 (By Ph.D.
 Student Ariel Tikotsky)

-We explore how business owners feel and think about the government using nudges to impact the behavior of a) the business organization themselves (we call those "G2B nudges) and b) use the business to change consumers' behavior ("G2B2C nudges").
+We explore how business owners feel and think about the government using nudges to impact the behavior of 1) the business organization themselves (we call those "G2B nudges") and 2) use the business to change consumers' behavior ("G2B2C nudges").
+Published Paper.

 Consumers' preferences between volume and similarity in online reviews